 Near Fort Oglethorpe in Walker County, Georgia — The American South (South Atlantic)

-4th Kentucky Infantry (USA)
+4th Kentucky Infantry Regiment (US Volunteers)

-Erected by the State of Kentucky.
-(Marker Number 865.)
+Erected 1899 by the State of Kentucky.
+(Marker Number MT-865.)

 Location.
 34° 55.662′ N, 85° 16.124′ W. Marker is near Fort Oglethorpe, Georgia, in Walker County.
 Marker can be reached from Vittetoe Road west of Vittetoe-Chickamauga Road when traveling west.
 Touch for map.
 This historical marker is located in the northwest section of the Chickamauga National Military Park, along a ridge called Snodgrass Hill.
 To view this historical marker drive to the parking area on Snodgrass Hill and the marker can be seen situated just south of the parking lot.
 Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.

 I used the "Chickamauga Battlefield" map, that I purchased at the Chickamauga and Chattanooga National Military Park, Visitor Center, to determine both the marker number for this monument and the monument's location in relation to the rest of the park's monuments, markers, and tablets.
 According to the map it provides the, "numerical listing of all monuments, markers, and tablets on the Chickamauga Battlefield (using the Chick-Chatt NMP Monument Numbering System).”